backplane/conex/shunit2/README.md

 ## `shunit2`

-This is an alpine-based containerization of [shUnit2](https://github.com/kward/shunit2/), the "xUnit-based unit test framework for Bourne-based shell scripts."
+This is an [`alpine:edge`](https://hub.docker.com/_/alpine/)-based containerization of [shUnit2](https://github.com/kward/shunit2/), the "xUnit-based unit test framework for Bourne-based shell scripts."

 ### Usage